adi2004sz/C-Packet-Sniffer/README.md

 ## Prerequisites
 - A Linux system with a working network interface (Tested on Debian in a Virtual Machine)
 - `libpcap` installed
--  Wireshark and 'tcpdump' for packet analysis
+-  Wireshark and `tcpdump` for packet analysis

 ### Install `libpcap`
 #### Debian/Ubuntu: